 The Pensions Regulator's 18 January 2022 press release says that not enough trustees are reporting suspected pension scams.
 Although almost 400 schemes have pledged or self-certified that they meet the Pledge to Combat Pension Scams principles, the Regulator believes that more action should be taken on reporting and calls for all administrators, trustees and pension providers to join the Pledge.
 Not reporting means that data is inaccurate, and the scope of scam behaviour is difficult to determine.

-This latest pension scam publication from the Regulator comes not long after the introduction of new transfer value regulations which place additional requirements on schemes when processing transfer requests – you can find out more about the regulations in our In-depth Insight.
+This latest pension scam publication from the Regulator comes not long after the introduction of new transfer value regulations which place additional requirements on schemes when processing transfer requests – you can find out more about the regulations in our insight.

 Latest PPF 7800 Index Report shows funding has increased